-The Mission and History of the Long Island Music Hall of Fame
+History of the Long Island Music Hall of Fame

+MISSION: To celebrate the rich music heritage of Long Island and support music education for future generations.
 Founded in 2004, the Long Island Music Hall of Fame is a 501(c) (3) organization dedicated to the idea that Long Island’s musical heritage is an important resource to be celebrated and preserved for future generations.
 The organization, which encompasses New York State’s Nassau, Suffolk, Queens, and Kings (Brooklyn) Counties, was created as a place of community that inspires and explores Long Island music in all its forms.
 To date, the organization has inducted more than 100 musicians and music industry executives, and also offers education programs and scholarships to Long Island students, sponsors the Long Island Sound Award, and features traveling educational exhibits, including a state-of-the-art mobile museum.

 In 2014, when the Billy Joel Band was inducted into the Long Island Music Hall of Fame, Billy Joel said this in a statement: “After The Stranger was released, people began to recognize that the ‘Long Island Sound’ wasn’t just a body of water.”
 Indeed, it isn’t.
 Over the years, Long Island has produced some of the most talented and accomplished musicians and has become a respected music scene.